-The weighted average remaining lease terms and discount rates for all of our operating leases were as follows as of December 31, 2019:
+The weighted average remaining lease terms and discount rates for all of our operating leases were as follows as of December 31, 2021:

-December 31, 2019
+December 31, 2021

 Remaining lease term and discount rate:

-Weighted average remaining lease term (years) 0.98
+Weighted average remaining lease term (years) 0.34

-Weighted average discount rate 4.75 %
+Weighted average discount rate 4.75%

-Cash paid for amounts included in the measurement of operating lease liabilities was \$264,000 for the year ended December 31, 2019, and this amount is included in operating activities in the Consolidated Statements of Cash Flows.
-Separate from the initial recognition of the existing leases, there were no operating lease assets obtained in exchange for new operating lease liabilities for the year ended December 31, 2019.
+Cash paid for amounts included in the measurement of operating lease liabilities was \$210,000 and \$250,000 for the years ended December 31, 2021 and 2020, respectively, and this amount is included in operating activities in the Consolidated Statements of Cash Flows.
+There were no operating lease assets obtained in exchange for new operating lease liabilities for the years ended December 31, 2021 and 2020, except that during the quarter ended June 30, 2020, we agreed to a one-year extension of our office space which increased operating lease assets and liabilities by \$194,000, and, during the three months ended September 30, 2021, ISNS entered into Amendment XV to Office Lease Agreement (the "Amendment"), which increased operating lease assets and liabilities by \$134,000.